 How Do You Treat Bloat?

-Dogs that are diagnosed with gastric dilation volvulus need immediate surgery.
+Dogs that are diagnosed with gastric dilatation volvulus need immediate surgery.
 This serious condition is fatal without veterinary intervention.
 The longer your pet experiences bloat without treatment, the worst the prognosis is for recovery.

 Dog bloat treatment involves abdominal surgery in which the stomach is reduced back to its normal position.
 The stomach is then sutured to the abdominal wall using a procedure called a gastropexy.
 If there has been extensive damage to the spleen, it is surgically removed.
 Post-operative, a dog requires hospitalization, fluid therapy and monitoring of vital signs and heart rate.